 Meridian Hill Pictures is excited to be featured in both the Corps Network Annual Conference and the Media That Matters Conference this week.
 The Corps Network Annual Conference brings together national, state, and local leaders in the fields of youth development, the environment, and community service.

 This year's conference theme is C3: Corps, Community, Change.
 The theme showcases the impact of Corps programs on communities and individual lives.
-On February 11, Meridian Hill Pictures will participate in a panel talk at the conference discussing the filmmaking process behind Green Corps.
+On February 11, Meridian Hill Pictures will participate in a panel talk at the conference discussing the filmmaking process behind City of Trees.
 The Center for Social Media at American University showcases and analyzes media for public knowledge and action — media made by, for, and with publics to address the problems that they share.
 The Media That Matters Conference is designed for established and aspiring filmmakers, nonprofit communication leaders, funders, and students who want to learn and share cutting-edge practices to make their media matter.
 On February 15, Meridian Hill Pictures’ Brandon Kramer and Lance Kramer will be featured on a panel talk addressing how stories and documentaries can impact and enhance social change.

 The panel will take place from 10:15-11:30AM at the Washington Court Hotel, located near Capitol Hill and Union Station at 525 New Jersey Avenue NW, Washington DC 20001.